 Although the Standards do not require an alternative pathway in all situations, the certification program should have a standardized means of evaluating the equivalence of education, so that individuals who have obtained their educational preparation outside of the established pathways may have their qualifications evaluated for eligibility to obtain the certification.
 Specific examples of such a mechanism would be an option for the determination of foreign degree equivalence with a degree granted by a U.S. university or a standardized mechanism for assessing prior learning resulting from work experience in order to waive course or supervised practice requirements.
 One recommendation would be for the certification program to conduct a pilot study to assess the amount of experience or experience plus "lesser" education that would be required such that the candidates from this new pathway would pass the exam at a statistically equivalent or similar rate as those who enter through the "standard" educational pathway.
 Without an alternative examination eligibility pathway available to these individuals, the certification program risks unduly restricting entry into the workforce or promotions to those who attend the standard educational program.

-A survey is not required for a job analysis to be accepted by the Commission.
+Conducting a survey is the most widely used and accepted method to validate a job analysis.
+Although a survey is not required for a job analysis to be accepted by the Commission, sufficient justification for relying on non-quantitative data must be provided for the standards to be met.
 Focus groups or other methodologies could be suitable in certain instances.
 The certification program should understand that while it may save costs by not distributing and analyzing a survey, the job/task analysis must nonetheless be rigorous enough to support the validity of the examination results.
 The accreditation application would need to provide a clear and complete description of the process used and how that process led to the development of the assessment instrument specifications.

 The NCCA has not set fixed or established time frames for how often the job analysis must occur.
 However, it is important that there is a process and time frame for the job analysis.
 The applying program should provide the rationale for the expected schedule in its application.
 Many programs typically conduct a job analysis every five to seven years.